-The following table sets forth the names, ages and positions of our executive officers who are not also directors of Five9 as of April 3, 2020, the date of this Proxy Statement.
+The following table sets forth the names, ages and positions of our executive officers who are not also directors of Five9 as of March 29, 2021, the date of this Proxy Statement.

-Name Age Positions Barry Zwarenstein 71 Chief Financial Officer and Secretary Daniel Burkland 55 President Scott Welch 55 Executive Vice President, Cloud Operations
+Name Age Positions

+Barry Zwarenstein 72 Chief Financial Officer

+Daniel Burkland 56 President

+Scott Welch 56 Executive Vice President, Cloud Operations

-Barry Zwarenstein, age 71, has served as our Chief Financial Officer since January 2012 and was our Interim CEO from December 2017 to May 2018.
-From December 2019, Mr. Zwarenstein has served on the board of directors of JFrog Ltd., a provider of end-to-end solution for universal artifact management for DevOps acceleration.
+Barry Zwarenstein, age 72, has served as our Chief Financial Officer since January 2012 and was our Interim CEO from December 2017 to May 2018.
+From September 2020, Mr. Zwarenstein has served on the board of directors of ON24, a provider of webinar, virtual event and multimedia products and services.
+From July 2020, Mr. Zwarenstein has served on the board of directors of Aria Systems, a provider of subscription billing software specializing in e-commerce.
+From December 2019, Mr. Zwarenstein has served on the board of directors of JFrog Ltd., a provider of end-to-end solutions for universal artifact management for DevOps acceleration.
 From November 2007 to October 2015, Mr. Zwarenstein served on the board of directors of Dealertrack Technologies, Inc., a provider of subscription-based software for the automotive retail industry that was acquired by Cox Automotive, Inc. in October 2015.
 From September 2008 to November 2011, Mr. Zwarenstein served as Senior Vice President and Chief Financial Officer of SMART Modular Technologies, Inc., a designer, manufacturer and supplier of electronic subsystems to original equipment manufacturers that was acquired by Silver Lake Partners in August 2011.
 From July 2004 through August 2008, Mr. Zwarenstein served as Chief Financial Officer of VeriFone Holdings, Inc., a provider of point-of-sale systems.
 From November 2001 to June 2004, Mr. Zwarenstein served as Chief Financial Officer of Iomega Corporation, a provider of storage and network security systems.
 From January 2001 to June 2001, Mr. Zwarenstein served as Vice President and Chief Financial Officer of Mellanox Technologies Ltd., a fabless semiconductor company.
-From October 1998 to December 2000, Mr. Zwarenstein served as Chief Financial Officer of Acuson Corporation, a medical ultrasound company that was acquired by Siemens AG in 2000.
-From July 1996 to September 1998, Mr. Zwarenstein served as Chief Financial Officer of Logitech International S.A., a provider of peripherals for computers and other digital platforms.
+From October 1998 to December 2000, Mr. Zwarenstein served as Chief Financial Officer of Logitech International S.A., a provider of peripherals for computers and other digital platforms.
 Mr. Zwarenstein holds a Bachelor of Commerce degree from the University of KwaZulu-Natal, South Africa, and an M.B.A. degree from the Wharton School at the University of Pennsylvania.
 He is qualified as a Chartered Accountant (South Africa).

-Daniel Burkland, age 55, has served as our President since December 2017.
+Daniel Burkland, age 56, has served as our President since December 2017.
 From October 2016 to December 2017, Mr. Burkland served as our Executive Vice President of Global Sales and Services.
 From March 2014 to October 2016, he served as our Executive Vice President of Global Sales and Business Development.
 From December 2009 to February 2014, he served as our Senior Vice President of Enterprise Sales and Business Development.
 From April 2006 to November 2009, Mr. Burkland served as Senior Vice President of Sales at Transera Communications, Inc., a cloud contact center software company.
 From December 2003 to March 2006, Mr. Burkland served as Senior Vice President of Worldwide Sales of IP Unity, Inc., a provider of carrier-hosted unified communications and conferencing solutions.
 From August 1997 to November 2003, Mr. Burkland held various sales management roles with Cisco Systems, Inc. and GeoTel Communications LLC, which was acquired by Cisco in 1999.
 Mr. Burkland holds a B.S. degree from California State University at Chico.
 Mr. Burkland is the brother of Michael Burkland, our Chairman and former CEO and President.